SpenceIsCool/Fa23_CU_CSCI5228_Graphics_Spencer_Wilson_Seascape_inC/README.md

 ## Self Reflection
 What a fun assignment to work on.
 Here is what I've done (in bullet form for easy grading):
 - I'm most proud of this (even though its a bit hacky)
-    - a method to store alpha blended methods in an array with the relevant spec, it will re-apply the definition time projection and model-view matrix then apply the spec provided before executing the method to draw the transparent object.
+    - a method to store alpha blended methods in an array with the relevant spec so that you can draw the opque objects and store all the instructions to draw transparent objects at a later time.
+It will re-apply the definition time projection and model-view matrix then apply the spec provided before executing the method to draw the transparent object.
 This is used for the jellyfish, squid and red seafan, as well as for a transparent film applied to most eyeballs in the scene.
     - in project.c: `_ALPHAS` is a list of length 1000
-    - throughout the code execution, spec dependent drawing instructions can be added to alphas (using project.c `updateAlphas`)
+    - throughout the code execution, spec dependent drawing instructions can be added to `_ALPHAS` (using project.c `updateAlphas`)
     - after all the opaque objects are drawn, then project.c `handleAllAlphas` will actually perform the drawings depent on code in `alpha.c` which re-apply the drawing definition time modelview and projection matrix before executing the drawing instructions with the related spec.
     - limitation: currently the list lenght is static, so it could mess up on more complex scenes.
 It's also a bit space intensive to store a length 1000 pointer to structs with function pointers and 16 point matrixes and so on.
     - future work: move to an object oriented language for better control of challenges like these